scratcher221/iot_portfolio/team/8/lab.md

 #### Scenario

 With the scale we can detect how much liquid is in the container exactly.
+This could be used for monitoring the amount of excess water in the boat and transmitting this value to the central system monitor.

 ### Laser Emitter and Photo Resistor